 Wambura lives with her father and her mother.
-Her duties at home include carrying water, helping in the kitchen and cleaning.
+Her duties at home include carrying water, helping in the kitchen and running errands.
 There are 4 children in the family.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.

 Because of your sponsorship, Wambura will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Wambura lives in the hillside community of Uvarire, home to approximately 1,400 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatched roofs.
 The primary ethnic group is Mbeere and the most commonly spoken language is Kimbeere.

 The regional diet consists of maize, beans and cassava root.
 Common health problems in this area include malaria, typhoid fever and intestinal worms.
 Most adults in Uvarire are unemployed but some work in domestic services and earn the equivalent of $38 per month.
 This community needs teachers, literacy programs, health facilities and textbooks.

 Your sponsorship allows the staff of ACK Uvarire Child Development Center to provide Wambura with Bible classes, health education, social events, retreats, tutoring and HIV/AIDS awareness programs.
 The center staff will also provide financial and moral support for the parents or guardians of Wambura.

 North of the equator, Kenya is hot and dry.
 South of the equator are the humid coast, the temperate highlands and tropical Lake Victoria.
 Volcanic mountains and the Great Rift Valley occupy the west.
 Although the highlands around Nairobi are fertile, only 11 percent of Kenya's land is farmed.